-This module is an exercise where attendees brainstorm all the possible supports (informal, mainstream, community and funded) that a person might be able to access to reach specific goals and to specifically find the corresponding line items.
+In this module, we brainstorm all the possible supports (informal, mainstream, community and funded) that a person might be able to access to reach specific goals, and we align these to the corresponding line items.
 This is a fabulous exercise to get people used to thinking creatively within the limitations of NDIS plans.

-This module how Support Coordinators may support people to connect with providers, including:
+This module clarifies how to support people to connect with providers, including:

 • The difference between a service agreement and a service booking